 - PTOs already have internal firewalls in place to avoid undue influence of interconnection projects in the procurement process. - Of the 70+ LSEs in the state, very few have demonstrated any historical interest in developing and owning resources, including in Cluster 15. - The CPUC scrutinizes utility-owned projects for investor owned utilities.
 Other LSEs are also required to run open and transparent processes and are governed by their own Local Regulatory Authorities. - While the LSE allocation process is influential, it is not a sole determinant of projects advancing to the study process.
 The final proposal states that in order to ensure that LSEs are selective in capacity allocation, 50% of the total available TPD capacity is provided to LSEs to allocate, leaving 50% of the available TPD capacity available to projects that do not receive points from the LSE selection process.
-Non-LSE-scored projects could comprise even more than 50% of the studied projects if not all LSEs participate in the LSE allocation process.
+Further, the ISO intends to study 150% of available transmission capacity, so non-LSE-scored projects could comprise even more than two thirds of the studied projects if not all LSEs participate in the LSE allocation process.